 Who benefits from using glycolic acid?

 Got a stubborn ingrown hair on your bikini line or underarm?
 Resist the urge to pluck it out with your tweezers or fingers, which can lead to an infection from introducing new bacteria to an already infected area.
-Instead, reach for glycolic acid infused pads!
+Instead, reach for glycolic acid infused pads or scrub!

 Where can I find glycolic acid?

-Finding a product with the right pH balance of any AHA for your skin is important, because it means you’ll actually feel the tingling sensation, instead of too much redness or nothing at all.
+Finding a product with the right pH balance of any AHA is important… everyone’s skin is different!
+But finding the percentage that’s right for you will means you’ll actually feel a slight tingling sensation, instead of too much redness or nothing at all.
 To introduce this powerful ingredient into your routine, we’d recommend looking for a product with glycolic acid as an active ingredient, versus being listed at the bottom of the ingredient list.

 When using an AHA like glycolic acid, you should always test a small amount of the product on your skin first, to make sure you’re not allergic or sensitive to the ingredient.
-As with any exfoliant, you shouldn’t be using it more than 2 or 3 times a week.
-Your skin will also be more susceptible to sun damage, so make sure to use an SPF when using these products!
+As with any facial exfoliant, you shouldn’t be using it more than 2 or 3 times a week.
+As with all exfoliating acids, your skin will also be more susceptible to sun damage, so make sure to use an SPF when using these products!